exercism/go/exercises/concept/vehicle-purchase/.docs/instructions.md

 # Instructions

-In this exercise you are going to write some code to help you prepare to buy a vehicle.
+In this exercise, you are going to write some code to help you prepare to buy a vehicle.

 You have three tasks, one to determine if you need a license, one to help you choose between two vehicles and one to estimate the acceptable price for a used vehicle.